-New Pages is considered the best alternative to press where they independently organize pages of links to hundreds of magazines, independent publishers and bookstores, literary magazines, newsweeklies, and review sources.
+New Pages is considered the best alternative to press, where they independently organize pages of links to hundreds of magazines, independent publishers and bookstores, literary magazines, newsweeklies, and review sources.

-To become a reviewer, you need to send a flash review of about 100-200 words (300 words max) on the latest literary, magazine, book, or an individual piece of writing.
+To become a reviewer, you need to send a flash review of about 100-200 words (300 words max) on the latest literary, magazine, book, or individual piece of writing.
 They expect short and sweet reviews with substance.

 12. My Reader Rewards Club

 My Reader Rewards Club offers a program where you can get free books in exchange for points.
-These points can be earned in many ways like signing up, referring to friends, writing reviews, taking surveys, etc.
+These points can be earned in many ways, like signing up, referring to friends, writing reviews, taking surveys, etc.

 For reviews, you need to write a review about a Tyndale NavPress product on Amazon, Barnes & Noble, Christian Book Distributors, or other retail sites.